Nam-Duong427/CTF/reverse engineering/Let's get dynamic/solution.md

 All done!

 ## Another simple way to solve
-When I spot the main trouble that we need to solve, just implement the same script that we see.
+When I spot the main trouble that we need to solve which is the length, just implement script has same algorithm that we see.

 I use python for it!
 ```python
 flag=[0]*49
 local_98 = [0]*49